TTimo/GtkRadiant/regression_tests/q3map2/disappearing_sliver/README.txt

   (87.989571 -891.969116 -768.174316)
   (133.998917 -1014.997314 0.000000)

-(If you want to print this out for yourself, print out the coordinates of the winding_t "w" parameter right after the ChopWindingInPlace() call in CreateBrushWindings() in brush.c.)
+(If you want to print this out for yourself, use winding_logging.patch.)

 The same vertices after the bugfix have the following coordinates: